SSWConsulting/SSW.Rules.Content/rules/dont-open-popup-windows-use-a-javascript-modal-instead/rule.md

 ```

 ::: good
-Figure: Good Example - Using HTML anchor tag.
+Figure: Good example - Using HTML anchor tag.
 This will open in a new tab or window depending upon browser configuration
 :::